my-liminal-space/cw-site-assets/README.md

 ## Introduction

 Access arbitrary site assets from a Cloudflare Workers Site.
-Helps you dynamically determin which page to return for a given user request.
+Helps you dynamically control (using Workers hosted code) which "page" (from the pages published in your site) to return for a given user request, for example by returning the contents of a "not authorised" page if the user issuing the request has not logged in.

+This code was found to be useful as the default behaviour of Workers Site is heavily oriented towards serving the originally requested page (and doesn't make it easy to fetch a different page instead).

 The primary method is: